 Ample Hills cited extreme delays in the opening of its 15,000-square-foot factory, museum, and store in as particularly detrimental to the business.
-Most Ample Hills locations operate in New York, but this is a potentially big blow for Walt Disney World fans who love delicious ice cream if Ample Hills is not successful in their Chapter 11 reorganization.
+Most Ample Hills locations operate in New York, but this was a big blow for Walt Disney World fans who love delicious ice cream if Ample Hills is not successful in their Chapter 11 reorganization.
 Sarah took the news particularly hard…

 Unlike many other ice cream hot spots at Walt Disney World, Ample Hills Creamery is anything but garden variety.
 It might be heresy to some, but Ample Hills is unquestionably serving a higher quality ice cream than the off-the-shelf Edy’s served at fan-favorite Beaches & Cream.